spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 Use this option if you want to auto-upgrade node pools immediately (rather than schedule an upgrade).

 1. First [check if you need to upgrade](https://docs.spot.io/ocean/features/auto-upgrade-aks-patch-version?id=check-if-you-need-to-upgrade).
-2. See [Create or Edit an Auto-Upgrade Schedule](https://docs.spot.io/ocean/features/auto-upgrade-aks-patch-version?id=create-or-edit-an-auto-upgrade-schedule) steps 1 to 4 (in Step 2, click **System Node Pools Upgrade**).
+2. See [Create or Edit an Auto-Upgrade Schedule](https://docs.spot.io/ocean/features/auto-upgrade-aks-patch-version?id=create-or-edit-an-auto-upgrade-schedule) steps 1 to 4 (in Step 2, click **Create an Upgrade > System Node Pools Upgrade**).

 3. Click **Update Now**.